 Teeth whitening is not a permanent fix to yellow teeth.
-Professional tooth whitening treatments can last between 2 to 3 years if properly maintained, or as little as 6 months if you smoke and eat foods that stain teeth.
-Your results will highly depend on how well you take care of your smile.
+Professional tooth whitening treatments can last 2 to 3 years if properly maintained or as little as six months if you smoke and eat foods that stain teeth.
+Your results will highly depend on how well you care for your smile.

 Can teeth whitening fix gray teeth?

 Typically, whitening only works on surface stains.
 Gray teeth have deep issues that go beyond the staining of surface enamel.
 For that reason, gray teeth are a better fit for alternative whitening procedures like porcelain veneers or dental crowns.
 Learn more about dental crowns.

 Will teeth whitening cause my teeth to be more sensitive?